majianjia/nnom/examples/rnn-denoise/README.md

 total_snrlevels: 3
 ~~~

-Then run `noisyspeech_synthesizer.py` to generate the speeches.
+Then, run `noisyspeech_synthesizer.py` to generate the speeches.
 If everything goes well, there will be 3 new folders created `/Noise_training`, `/CleanSpeech_training` and `NoisySpeech_training`.
 We only need the 2 later folders.

 ## Generate the dataset

 Now we have Clean and Noisy speech located in `MS-SNSD/CleanSpeech_training` and `MS-SNSD/NoisySpeech_training`.
-However, our NN take MFCCs and their derivatives as input and gain as output, so we need to process them to get our training dataset.
+They are the raw PCM signal, but our NN take MFCCs and their derivatives as input and the equalizer gains as output, so we need to process them to get our training dataset.

-Now we need to run `gen_dataset.py` to calculate the MFCC and gains.
+Now we need to run `gen_dataset.py` to get the MFCC and gains.
 It will generate the dataset file `dataset.npz` which can be used later for NN training.
+Also,
-- This step will decide how much MFCC features you want to use in RNN and the equlizer `num_filter = 20`.
-Normally, this number can be from `10` to `26`.
+- You can config how much MFCC features you want to use in RNN ( which is also the number of filter bands in the equlizer).
+Modify `num_filter = 20`; this number can be from `10` to `26`.
-- This step also generate the filter coefficents of the equalizer into a file `equalizer_coeff.h`, which will be used in C files.
+- This step generate the filter coefficence of the equalizer into a file `equalizer_coeff.h` (`generate_filter_header(...)`), which will be used in C equalizer.

 In addition, `gen_dataset.py` also generates an audio file `_noisy_sample.wav` which is the raw noisy speech, as well as a filtered file filtered using the truth gains `_filtered_sample.wav`.
-I recommend you to check both and see what is the best result we can get by using this equalizer suppression principle.
+I would recommend to play both files and see what is the best result we can get by using this equalizer suppression method.

 ## Training

-Once we have `dataset.npz`, just run `main.py` to train the model.
+Once we have `dataset.npz` ready, just run `main.py` to train the model.
 The trained model will be saved as `model.h5`

+We train the RNN with `stateful=True` and `timestamps=1`, which is not friendly for training with back propagation, so I set the `batchsize` to very large to make BP's life easier.

 At the later part of `main.py`, it will reload the `model.h5` and try to process the above noisy file `_noisy_sample.wav` using our flesh trained RNN ` filtered_sig = voice_denoise(...)` and save the filtered signal into `_nn_filtered_sample.wav`.

-Also, it will use the NNoM model converter script ` generate_model(...)` to generate our NNoM model `weights.h`
+Also, it will use the NNoM model converter script `generate_model(...)` to generate our NNoM model `weights.h`

 ## Inference using NNoM

 This example provided a `SConstruct` so you can run `scons` in this folder to build a binary executable.

 This executable can take `.wav` file as input and output the filtered `.wav` file.
-(The **only** format it supports is `16kHz, 1CH, wav`)
+> The **only** format it supports is **16kHz**, **1CH**. `main.c` will not parse wav file but only copy the header and jumps to the data chunk.

-Use the below command in the folder to run
+Once compiled, use the below command in the folder to run
-- Win powershell: `.\rnn-denoise [input_file] [output_file]`
+- Win powershell: `.\rnn-denoise [input_file] [output_file]` or drag the wav file onto the executable.
 - Linux: I don't know

 i.e. run `.\rnn-denoise _noisy_sample.wav _nn_fixedpoit_filtered_sample.wav`

-If you followed the guide, you will have the below files in your `rnn-denoise` folder.
+If you have followed the guide, you show have the below files in your `rnn-denoise` folder.
 ~~~
 _noisy_sample.wav  --> original noisy speech
 _filtered_sample.wav  --> denoised speech by truth gains